Our National Initiatives

 Based on the creativity and initiative of a former Chapter President, Sigma Alpha Lambda now sponsors the 9/11 Memorial national initiative.
 For this event, chapters all over the country receive American flags from the Sigma Alpha Lambda National Office to place at a prominent location on campus.
 The flags are a reminder to the members and the entire student body of the events that took place on September 11, 2001, as well as those who have fought for our country’s freedom in the years since that time.

 The MLK Day of Service, on the third Monday of January, calls for Americans from all walks of life to work together and provide solutions to our most pressing national problems.
-Sigma Alpha Lambda members and chapters participate across the country to answer that call and participate in various MLK Day local service projects around the country and find meaningful ways to impact the lives of others on this milestone federal holiday.
+Sigma Alpha Lambda members and chapters participate across the country to answer that call and participate in various MLK Day local service projects and find meaningful ways to impact the lives of others on this milestone federal holiday.
 Members can find these opportunities near them by utilizing the MLK Day of Service website and its project locator.